midnxghtpulse/labor-law-claims-analysis/README.md

 the sql layer:

 1. validates the imported dataset
-2. reshapes the theme columns into a reusable long-format view
+2. reshapes the theme columns into a reusable format for analysis
 3. builds the association explorer
 4. calculates theme incidence by court
 5. compares each court with the trt5 baseline